techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 - Compare `obstacles` to an **empty container** which will soon hold many obstacle sprites.
   > “Right now the array is empty, but as the game runs, we’ll keep adding obstacle sprites into it.”
-- Emphasise that *no obstacles exist yet*; we are just preparing the structures we need.
+- Emphasise that *no obstacles exist yet*; we are just preparing the structures we need before the game starts.

 **Things to check**

-- Bird appears at the left and blinks.
+- Bird appears at the left and blinks steadily.
 - No errors on download, even though `obstacles` is empty.

 ---